ESOL Oral Communication 1

-Description: In this course students have the opportunity to learn the key vocabulary and structures necessary for adequate basic communication.
-Students refine oral production and listening skills and increase control of the English sound system to minimize miscommunication due to pronunciation.
+Course Description: In this course beginning English-language students learn the key vocabulary and structures necessary for adequate basic oral communication.
+Students refine listening and speaking skills and increase control of the English sound system to minimize miscommunication due to pronunciation.
 Students who enroll in this course should have basic literacy skills in their native language and be familiar with Roman script. .
 This course carries institutional credit but will not transfer and may not be used to meet degree requirements.
 Prerequisite: Placement by exam.

-1. Demonstrate understanding of basic spoken commands and instructions, routine questions and answers, statements, and face-to-face conversations containing familiar vocabulary.
+1. Respond to basic spoken instructions, questions, and face-to-face conversations containing familiar vocabulary.

 2. Speak about familiar topics and daily activities using correct vocabulary, grammar, and pronunciation.

 3. Ask and answer questions based on simple oral dialogues and passages or to clarify instructions.

-6. Understand and use common reductions and contractions.
+4. Use and respond to common reductions and contractions.